Causality-Labs/causality-labs.github.io/_posts/2025-12-26-Docker_Basics.md

 {% endhighlight %}

-- FROM ubuntu:24.04: Starts with a clean Ubuntu Linux operating system as the base.
+- `FROM ubuntu:24.04`: Starts with a clean Ubuntu Linux operating system as the base.
-- RUN apt-get...: Installs the necessary tools (Python, Make, and a C++ compiler) inside that Ubuntu system.
+- `RUN apt-get...`: Installs the necessary tools (Python, Make, and a C++ compiler) inside that Ubuntu system.
-- WORKDIR /app: Creates a folder called /app inside the container and moves into it (like cd /app).
+- `WORKDIR /app`: Creates a folder called `/app` inside the container and moves into it (like `cd /app`).
-- COPY ...: Pulls your source code, Makefile, and scripts from your computer into the container's /app folder.
+- `COPY ...`: Copies your source code, Makefile, and scripts from your computer into the container’s `/app` folder.
-- RUN chmod +x ...: Gives the scripts permission to run as programs.
+- `RUN chmod +x ...`: Gives the scripts permission to run.
-- RUN make...: Compiles your C++ code into a finished executable program.
+- `RUN make...`: Compiles your C++ code into a finished executable program.
-- CMD ["./bin/server"]: Tells Docker that as soon as the container starts, it should automatically run your server program.
+- `CMD ["./bin/server"]`: Tells Docker to run your server program when the container starts.

 Your Dockerfile now gives you the ability to create a Docker Image.
 A Docker Image is a read-only template that contains your application code, libraries, and all the dependencies required for it to run.
 You can think of the **Dockerfile** as the "recipe" and the **Image** as the "finished dish" that is ready to be served.